autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 Vector Map Builder allows you to create lanes and add additional regulatory elements such as stop signs or traffic lights using a point cloud map as a reference.

 For open-source software options, [MapToolbox](https://github.com/autocore-ai/MapToolbox) is a plugin for [Unity](https://unity.com/) specifically designed to create Lanelet2 maps for Autoware.
 Although [JOSM](https://josm.openstreetmap.de/) is another open-source tool that can be used to create Lanelet2 maps, be aware that a number of modifications must be done manually to make the map compatible with Autoware.
-This process can be tedious and time-consuming and so use of JOSM is not recommended.
+This process can be tedious and time-consuming, so the use of JOSM is not recommended.

 ## Autoware-compatible map providers